Skip to main content

 ..and Spock said that the needs of the many outweigh the needs of the few.

-Using attention enables the transformers we discussed above to long-term memory and concentrate (attend) to previously generated tokens.
+Using attention enables the transformers we discussed above to access long-term memory and concentrate (attend) to previously generated tokens.

 Self-attention, where every token in a sequence attends to every other token, allows for a dynamic weighting of significance.